 How do I install a premium VPN on my devices?

 Most providers offer apps for Windows, macOS, iOS, Android, and sometimes Linux.
 Install the app, log in, select a server, enable the kill switch, and adjust settings like split tunneling as needed.
-Is surfshark vpn available in india
+What is a vpn on your xiaomi phone and why you need one 2026

 Can a VPN protect my online banking?